 Currently, it is not clear if androgens (male sex hormones) play a role in FPHL, although androgens have a clear role in male pattern baldness.
 The majority of women with FPHL have normal levels of androgens in their bloodstream.
 Due to this uncertain relationship, the term FPHL is preferred to ‘female androgenetic alopecia’.

 The role of oestrogen is uncertain.
 FPHL is more common after the menopause suggesting oestrogens may be stimulatory for hair growth.
 But laboratory experiments have also suggested oestrogens may suppress hair growth.

 Everyone is born with a fixed number of hair follicles on the scalp that produce hairs throughout life.
 Hair grows from the base of the follicle at a rate of about one centimetre a month for about three years.
 This growth phase is called anagen.
 After anagen, the hair dies (catagen hair) and no longer grows.
 It sits dormant in the follicle for a three-month phase called telogen.
-After telogen, the hair follicle undergoes another anagen phase to produce a new hair that grows out of the same follicle.
+After telogen, the hair follicle undergoes another anagen phase to produce new hair that grows out of the same follicle.
 As it grows, the old telogen hair is dislodged or pushed out.
-This is a cycle that continues throughout life.
+The hair cycle continues throughout life.

 Image © 1998 Merck Sharpe and Dohme (with permission)

 Increased hair shedding or telogen effluvium is a feature to FPHL.
 Women can use the hair shedding guide below to define whether hair shedding is normal or excessive,